-Sparebanken Sør Boligkreditt AS is a wholly-owned subsidiary of Sparebanken Sør, and the company's business is operated from Kristiansand.
+Sparebanken Sør Boligkreditt AS is a wholly-owned subsidiary of Sparebanken Sør.
 The company is licensed by the Financial Supervisory Authority of Norway to operate as a mortgage company and is allowed to issue covered bonds.
 Sparebanken Sør Boligkreditt AS is part of Sparebanken Sør's long-term financial strategy.
 All shares are owned by Sparebanken Sør, and the financial statements are consolidated into the financial statements of the Sparebanken Sør Group.
 Sparebanken Sør Boligkreditt AS' operations are subject to supervision by the Financial Supervisory Authority of Norway.
 An investigator has been specially appointed for the mortgage company to attend to the quarterly analysis of the company's cover pool.